comp-machine-learning-fall2022/portfolio-JuliaYu2002/standardization/README.md

 # Standardization

+### What is Standardization and How is it Calculated?

 The equation to calculate a standardized column is the following:

 $Var_{standard} = \dfrac{Var - Var_{mean}}{Var_{sd}}$

+Standardizing data centers everything at 0 and so that everything has a standard deviation of 1.

 ## The Cold Coded Standardization